Ceramics designer

 Work experience

-Entering competitions and applying to exhibit or sell work at trade shows and craft fairs is also essential.
-Employers, retail buyers, galleries and the design press attend these events to look for new talent.
+Entering competitions and applying to exhibit or sell work at trade shows and craft fairs is also a great way to develop your experience.
+Employers, retail buyers, galleries and the design press attend these events to look for new talent so it may lead to future work.

 Find out more about the different kinds of work experience and internships that are available.